UN chief expresses 'deep concern' over Turkish offensive in Syria

-UN Secretary-General Antonio Guterres on Thursday expressed his "deep concern" at the spiraling violence in Syria a day after Turkey launched an offensive in Kurdish-controlled areas.
-"I want to express my deep concern about the escalation of conflicts we are witnessing in eastern Syria," Guterres told a press conference in Copenhagen.
+The UN secretary general on Thursday expressed "deep concern" and called for a "de-escalation" of the spiralling violence in Syria, a day after Turkey launched an offensive in Kurdish-controlled areas.
+"I want to express my deep concern about the escalation of conflicts we are witnessing in eastern Syria," Antonio Guterres told a press conference in Copenhagen.

-He said any solution to the conflict needed "to respect the sovereignty of the territory and the unity of Syria".
-His remarks came as the five European members of the UN Security Council -- France, Germany, Britain, Belgium and Poland -- called on Ankara to halt its military operation against Syrian Kurdish forces.
+"At the present moment what we must do is to make sure that we have a de-escalation and of course I'm worried," Guterres said.
+He said any solution to the conflict must "respect the sovereignty of the territory and the unity of Syria".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)